pranav278/Simple_Devops_Project/an2.md

 ![image](https://github.com/pranav278/Simple_Devops_Project/assets/84725860/80a61987-f20c-4c27-a9d5-4f4d4d2975c7)

+---

+---

-### Build an Image and Create container on Ansible
+## Step 4: Build an Image and Create container on Ansible

 Install Docker on Ansible-server as a user